 On-Site Examination.
 The SEC staff will usually be accompanied by staff of the regulators of the country in which the adviser (or the office of the adviser) being examined is located.

 Correspondence Examinations.
-The SEC staff will request documents from the adviser information from which may lead the staff to conduct an on-site examination.
+The SEC staff will request documents from the adviser, which may lead the staff to conduct an on-site examination (either from information the staff learns from the documents or the adviser’s failure to respond).

 Reciprocal Examinations.
 In some cases, the SEC staff may request that a local national regulator conduct an examination of the adviser and report the results.
 The SEC has memoranda of understanding with some national regulators, including the United Kingdom, Hong Kong and Ontario, in which the regulators agree to provide reciprocal assistance to each other with respect to advisers.